 Few people want to go to a nursing home.
 Today there are options available in addition to in-home care that help you or a loved one from having to go into a nursing home.
-Assisted Living and Memory Care have become a very popular way to receive long-term health care without going into a nursing home.
+Assisted Living Communities and Memory Care Facilities have become a very popular way to receive long-term health care without going into a nursing home.

 What is Assisted Living?